Cruise only (Please call for flight options)

 With their history of expertise in polar adventure, Quark are taking things to the next level with this spacious and comfortable ship, which combines a modern and inviting cruise experience with some wonderful adventure opportunities.
-Every cabin or suite boasts a walk-out or Juliet balcony to ensure you don't miss a minute of the spectacular scenery.
+Every cabin and suite boasts a walk-out or Juliet balcony, ensuring you'll always have a great view of the spectacular scenery.

 Tailor-make your trip